-Angela Sinner, DO, has spent her career researching the relationship between motor delay and cerebral palsy.
-Not every child with motor delay has cerebral palsy.
+Angela Sinner, DO, has spent her career researching the relationship between developmental delay and cerebral palsy.
+Not every child with developmental delay has cerebral palsy.
 So how does Sinner come to a diagnosis?
 We asked her to share her expertise and explain the important diagnostic tools she uses when a new patient comes to her with motor delay.

 In general, there are three tools used to determine whether a cerebral palsy diagnosis is accurate.